 callbacks: {

-bailoutOnCondition: () => new Promise(resolve => {
+getShouldBailOut: () => new Promise(resolve => {

-fetch('/api/storefront/cart', {
+fetch('/api/storefront/cart', { credentials: 'include' })

-}).then((cartArray) => {
+.then(cartArray => {

-const cartSkuList = cartArray.shift()?.lineItems?.physicalItems.map(item => item?.sku);
+const cartSkuList = cartItems.map(item => item?.sku);

 const nonAcceptableSkuExists = cartSkuList.some(cartSku => nonAcceptableSkuList.includes(cartSku));